PharmD application process

 Students who hold a pharmacy degree from a recognized school of pharmacy outside of the U.S. and are admitted to the PharmD program at Concordia University Wisconsin will be placed into the first year of the program but may be considered for advanced standing at the discretion of the Associate Dean for Academic Affairs.

-Concordia University Wisconsin School of Pharmacy may consider admitting a student with previous academic credit from a School of Pharmacy in the United States.
+Concordia University Wisconsin School of Pharmacy may consider admitting a student with previous academic credit from an ACPE-accredited School of Pharmacy in the United States.

 *Completed applications received after a window has closed may be held for consideration during a future window.

-Transfer candidates must complete the following required steps in order to be considered:
+Transfer candidates must complete the following required steps in order to be considered for admittance:

-• This letter may not be the personal statement from the PharmCas application.
+- This essay may not be the personal statement that is provided on your PharmCAS application.

-• This letter must be sent to pharmacy@cuw.edu.
+- This essay must be sent directly by the transfer candidate to pharmacy@cuw.edu.

 All transfer inquiries are encouraged to contact pharmacy@cuw.edu or 262-243-2728 to discuss the overall strength of their application.